I am an artist who is always exploring different materials, tools, and processes.

 Foam brushes are relatively flat and have no bristles, so they can apply paint strictly on the top if so desired.
 It is for this reason that they are recommended for painting raised letters on signs.

-Painting Plants With Foam Brush
+6. Painting Plants

-As the above video shows, it is easy to paint plants using the chiseled edge of the foam brush.
+As the video below shows, it is easy to paint plants using the chiseled edge of the foam brush.
 Watching this video should open you to endless decorative possibilities.
 The foam brush would be great for abstract work or to soften the edges of a color or image on a painting.